 - Imagin, the Monster of the Week race from Kamen Rider Den-O, are an odd variation of genie: they claim to grant wishes, typically twisting them horribly, and once the contract is complete they use their contractor's memories to create a portal to the past so they can alter history for their benefit.
 Of course, while there is an overall leader, every Imagin has its own personality and can choose whether or not it wants to obey him.
 The protagonists include several Imagin that decided there were other things they wanted to do (like chase skirt or become the strongest karateka) and partnered up with the kind-hearted protagonist to protect people from their malevolent brethren.

-- In the Enchanted Ralm in Once Upon A Time there is the Genie of Agrabah who becomes Regina's Unwitting Pawn in her plot to kill her husband the king and is transformed into her Mirror
+- In the Enchanted Realm in Once Upon a Time there is the Genie of Agrabah who becomes Regina's Unwitting Pawn in her plot to kill her husband the king and is transformed into her Mirror

-- An episode of Wizards of Waverly Place featured a Jackass Genie
+- An episode of Wizards of Waverly Place featured a Jackass Genie.
+In their lamps they have a Reset Button for all their granted wishes.

-- In Dungeons & Dragons, genies are elemental spirits from the elemental planes.
+- Genies are elemental spirits from the elemental planes.
 They have several different types, each tied to a particular element.
 Efreet are Lawful Evil genies from the Plane of Fire.
 Djinn are Chaotic Good genies from the Plane of Air.
 Jann are made of all of the elements, can be of any alignment, and spend most of their time on the Material Plane.
-Later supplements added Dao (Earth) and Marids (Water).
+Later supplements added Neutral Evil Dao (Earth) and Chaotic Neutral Marids (Water).
 They all have various magical abilities, but whether they can grant wishes varies between them.
 Efreet can grant wishes, but since they hate servitude, they tend to be Literal Genies, if not outright Jackass Genies.
 Only "noble" djinn (about 1% of them) can grant wishes.

 - The Al-Qadim setting clarifies this.
 Genies are more or less widespread there, but treated as powerful, whimsical and extremely dangerous, albeit honorable, beings.
 Most people avoid any contact closer than hearing tales about them.
 All genies can grant wishes in proper circumstances, but usually bend any request toward their own desires; when pressed into service they are just as inventive with vengeance later, and while individual genies can be trapped or killed, this tends to upset their pals and rulers.
 There's also Jann ("composite" genies living in mortal worlds) and Great Ghuls (undead genies).
 Gen are minor genie-kin implied to be kids of the main elemental types and contracted out as servants to sha'ir wizards.
 Again, gen may serve faithfully, but people unwise enough to mistreat one are in for a big surprise.